-- appd_started fired once when AppDaemon is first started and after Apps are initialized.
-It is fired within the global namespace - app_initialized fired when an App is initialized.
-It is fired within the admin namespace - app_terminated fired when an App is terminated.
-It is fired within the admin namespace - plugin_started fired when a plugin is initialized and properly setup e.g. connection to Home Assistant.
-It is fired within the plugin's namespace - plugin_stopped - fired when a plugin terminates, or becomes internally unstable like a disconnection from an external system like an MQTT broker.
-It is fired within the plugin's namespace - service_registered - fired when a service is registered in AD.
-It is fired within the namespace it was registered - websocket_connected - fired when a websocket client connects like the Admin User Interface.
-It is fired within the admin namespace - websocket_disconnected - fired when a websocket client disconnects like the Admin User Interface.
+- appd\started fired once when AppDaemon is first started and after Apps are initialized.
+It is fired within the global namespace - app\initialized fired when an App is initialized.
+It is fired within the admin namespace - app\terminated fired when an App is terminated.
+It is fired within the admin namespace - plugin\started fired when a plugin is initialized and properly setup e.g. connection to Home Assistant.
+It is fired within the plugin's namespace - plugin\stopped fired when a plugin terminates, or becomes internally unstable like a disconnection from an external system like an MQTT broker.
+It is fired within the plugin's namespace - service\registered fired when a service is registered in AD.
+It is fired within the namespace it was registered - service\deregistered fired when a service is deregistered in AD.
+It is fired within the namespace it was deregistered - stream\connected fired when a stream client connects like the Admin User Interface.
+It is fired within the admin namespace - stream\disconnected fired when a stream client disconnects like the Admin User Interface.
 It is fired within the admin namespace